Myanmar – An Intriguing Country Steeped in Stupas Dipped in Gold

 Which leads us to food in Myanmar.
 The food we had was delicious for the most part (except for the breakfasts) and was really inexpensive!
 We rarely paid more than 5000 kyats for a meal for two (note that we don’t eat meat) including a big bottle of water or beverages.
 The traditional way of eating in Myanmar consists of ordering a main dish accompanied by a variety of dipping curries (usually complimentary) and rice.
 My favorite dish was khayan thee hnut, a delicious, soft-melted eggplant curry, yummy!

 Thankfully, there’s a refreshing lack of famous fast food restaurant chains in Myanmar (I did see a PFK in Yangon and it made me roll my eyes) but a variety of food is available – from Indian to Chinese to Italian – in case you crave a taste of home.
-And, of course, like any self-respecting Asian country, street food is popular though not as prevalent as Thailand or other more developed countries.
+And, of course, like any self-respecting Asian country, street food is popular (mostly in Yangon) but certainly not as prevalent as Thailand or other (more developed) countries in SEA.

 WHAT SHOULD WOMEN WEAR?